 Babergh District Council - Council Tax Band G

 At the heart of Sudbury's elegant historic quarter within easy walking distance of town centre amenities and Gainsborough House, the museum and art gallery at the birthplace of Thomas Gainsborough.

 This popular and thriving Wool Town dates back to Saxon times and has a heritage in the weaving and silk industries.
 The town boasts a twice weekly farmers market, supermarkets (Aldi, Sainsburys, Tesco & Waitrose), shops and excellent medical facilities.
 Sudbury also provides excellent recreational facilities with many clubs and associations, including rugby, football, cricket, tennis, bowls and rowing.
 There is a also a theatre and a modern swimming pool/leisure complex.
 The town railway station provides a branch link to the main London and Colchester line, with fast services on to Liverpool Street and there are good bus and road connections to the surrounding area, towards the A12, M11 and Stansted Airport.

-The surrounding Stour Valley countryside is absolutely delightful - gently sloping, quintessential rural Suffolk.
+The surrounding acres of Stour Valley countryside are absolutely delightful - gently sloping, quintessential rural Suffolk.
 Country walks and numerous country pursuits are literally on your doorstep.